Fernando Nájera

 Bio

-After his relocation to the United States, he served as a postdoctoral fellow at the Saint Louis Zoo Institute for Conservation Medicine, investigating the link between disease prevalence and spatial ecology in bobcats and sympatric canids from two ecologically distinct landscapes in Missouri.
-Fernando also serves on the advisory teams for ocelot reintroduction efforts in Texas, and the Clouded Leopard Programme in Malaysian Borneo.
+After his dissertation, he was the Iberian lynx coordinator of veterinary services for two reintroduction areas in Spain where he oversaw the disease surveillance of lynxes and sympatric carnivores.
+In the U.S. he served as a postdoctoral fellow at the Saint Louis Zoo Institute for Conservation Medicine, investigating the link between disease prevalence and spatial ecology in bobcats and sympatric canids in Missouri.